 That thought is for another day.
 Nobody is surprised that Brighton find themselves in the relegation fight.
 The only surprise would be if Chris Hughton hadn’t prepared his players for this scenario all summer.
 Sadly for them, I expect this to be their season in the sun.

-They too perked up recently and have currently conceded fewer goals than ourselves.
+They too perked up recently and have currently conceded fewer goals than ourselves, a stat worth remembering on soccer betting NZ.
 It underlines that we’re going to face another well-drilled and obdurate defence.
 An early goal for this early kick-off will settle everyone nicely and provide a strong platform to build upon.

 Arsène’s dilemma is whether the same XI – more or less – which outplayed West Brom is the answer today?
 Most likely is the answer.